-In 2012 Robert Woodberry published historical and statistical proof in the American Political Science Review, the discipline’s top journal.
-The article The Missionary Roots of Liberal Democracy brilliantly defended his thesis:
+In 2012, after decades of research, Robert Woodberry published in the American Political Science Review statistical proof of the impact of missionary church planters on a nation’s health throughout the ages.
+The article, The Missionary Roots of Liberal Democracy, brilliantly defended his thesis:

-Since published, Woodberry has won four major awards, including the prestigious Luebbert Article Award for best article in comparative politics.
+Since published, Woodberry’s ground-breaking work has won four major awards, including the prestigious Luebbert Article Award for best article in comparative politics.

 Missionaries, a Significant Presence for Change